Home \ About CUCARD \ CUCARD Staff

 Anxiety Day Program Teacher

-Debora Macarchuk, MPS, earned her BA in Marketing/Management from Siena College and completed her Masters in Elementary and Special Education from Manhattanville College.
-Currently, Debora is a teacher at The Columbia University Clinic for Anxiety and Related Disorders (CUCARD) in Tarrytown, NY.
+Debora Macarchuk, MPS, is a teacher in the Anxiety Day Program at CUCARD Westchester.
+She earned her BA in marketing and management from Siena College and completed her masters in elementary and special education from Manhattanville College.
 As a member of the CUCARD team, Debora is responsible for providing academic support and serving as the liaison between CUCARD and the patient's school district.
-Debora collaborates with clinicians, guidance counselors, and parents to provide a team approach to supporting the patients in an academic setting.
+Debora collaborates with clinicians, guidance counselors, and parents to provide a team approach to supporting patients in an academic setting.
+Previously, Debora has worked for a non-profit human service agency and several school districts in both Westchester and Putnam County.
+In her role as both a general education teacher and special education teacher, she supported a wide range of students in multiple classroom settings.